Vishalbachani12/HLF-Prereqs/README.md

 ### Attention

-- After succesful installation of Ubuntu 16.04/18.04 on VirtualBox you need to follow all the steps of [ubuntu installation](#ubuntu-16041804-os) section of this document.
+- After succesful installation of Ubuntu 16.04/18.04 on VirtualBox, you need to follow all the steps of [ubuntu installation](#ubuntu-16041804-os) section of this document.